-This publication would not have been possible without the input of a great many dedicated people in the steel industry.
-The CISC AESS Committee members from across Canada put many long hours into sharing their knowledge, in order to help to create what we feel will be a very useful tool for anyone involved in designing, specifying or creating in Architecturally Exposed Structural Steel.
+This publication would not have been possible without the input of many dedicated people in the steel industry.
+The CISC AESS Committee members from across Canada put many long hours into sharing their knowledge in order to help create a useful tool for designing, specifying or creating Architecturally Exposed Structural Steel.

-Particular thanks to Sylvie Boulanger for assisting in working through all of the details for this publication and to Walter Koppelaar for his encouragement and sharing his knowledge of the detailed workings of the industry with me.
+Particular thanks go to Sylvie Boulanger for her assistance in working through the details of this publication, and to Walter Koppelaar for his encouragement and sharing his knowledge of the industry and its inner workings.

-It is sincerely hoped that this guide will assist in leveraging the position, ease and use of Architecturally Exposed Structural Steel in the Canadian construction industry.
+It is sincerely hoped that this guide will assist in leveraging the position and ease of use of Architecturally Exposed Structural Steel in the Canadian construction industry.